 On this spreadsheet, you can input your spending in each of the major categories, then calculate a personalized inflation rate that incorporates inflation by spending category.
 We've populated it with some sample data, but you can look back on your actual spending over the past year; you can also tweak the inflation expectations for each line item to align with your own experiences.

 One factor that will probably jump out as you calculate a customized inflation rate is the importance of transportation costs in driving recent increases in inflation.
-If you've had to purchase a car over the past year or even if you just frequently fill up the tank, you've probably seen a substantial increase in your outlays to get around.
+If you've had to purchase a car over the past year or even if you just frequently fill up the tank, you've seen a substantial increase in your outlays to get around.
 City dwellers who bike or walk, on the other hand, have been much less affected by rising transport prices.

 Moreover, the number that really bears paying attention to is the trend in your actual, all-in spending, which depends on a few key variables: your fixed and discretionary expenses as well as what's going on with inflation in each of the spending categories.
 Ultimately, your actual household spending trend matters more than examining inflation on a small scale because you exert a level of control over some of your spending, whereas inflation is out of your hands.